 - Avoid alcohol in your cosmetics.
 It is an ingredient that promotes dehydration of the skin, and dehydrated skin is more easily sensitized skin.

 - The ceramides will help you maintain the balance of your skin, avoiding the loss of water.
 If you use ceramide-rich cosmetics you can keep your skin healthy.
-A good option is the Paula’s Choice Omega+ Moisturizer, available on Paula’s Choice, on Amazon, on Niche Beauty and on FeelUnique.
+A good option is the Paula’s Choice Omega+ Moisturizer, available on Paula’s Choice, on Niche Beauty and on FeelUnique.

 - Maintain a healthy lifestyle, eat healthy, get enough sleep, and try to avoid stress and smoking.